Chapter 28 Using Found (Web) Data

 2. Particularly for small, one-off tables, copy the table and use the {datapasta} package to paste it into R. You may need to do a bit of data cleaning, but this is pretty straightforward, and you can save the table as a csv once it is cleaned, and just re-load this with read_csv() in the future.

-3. Use the rvest package to scrape the data from a website.
-This is a bit more advanced, but can be very useful if the data are updated frequently on a website, and fresh data are important.
+3. Use the {rvest} package to scrape the data from a website.
+This is a bit more advanced, but can be very useful if the data are updated frequently on a website, and it is important (e.g. for a dashboard) to have the freshest, up-to-date data.

-4. Look for a package that uses an API (Application Programming Interface) to this website, and can access the data (like {tidycensus} for US Census data)
+4. Look for a package that uses an API (Application Programming Interface) to the data website, and you can use the package to access the data directly (like {tidycensus} for US Census data).

 28.3 Download Example

 You will find datasets that are really useful (and often really big) online, and you generally will want to download these along with the documentation to help you understand the data.
 Documentation often supplies details and meta-data about how the data were collected, organized, and cleaned.
 One good example from the Centers of Disease Control (CDC) in the US is the Social Vulnerability Index (SVI).
 This is a dataset that is updated every two years, and is used to help identify vulnerable communities that may need extra support in the event of a disaster.
 The data are available at the CDC website here.
 You can choose a single state, or the whole US to download.
-You can also select the units of SVI as county or census tract.
+New data are available every 2 years.
+You can also select the SVI data in the US by county or census tract.
 The documentation files for these datasets are also available in links on the right side of this page.
+You can just download a table of the data, or include the shapefiles for the geographic units (counties, states, census tracts) that will allow you to create maps of the data.

 28.4 Datapasta (small table) Example